How Big Do Guinea Pigs Get? Size & Growth Chart

 When Does a Guinea Pig Stop Growing?

-Guinea pigs are physiologically mature at 16 weeks (4 months), after which they stop growing.
-Although they may add a few grams before they become full adults at 24 weeks (6 months), the difference is relatively minute.
-Also, you’ll notice that they don’t increase in length after the 16 weeks mark.
+Guinea pigs are physiologically mature at 16 weeks (4 months), after which their growth tends to slow down considerably.
+Although they may add a few grams before they become full adults at 60 weeks (14 months), the difference is relatively minute.
+You may not notice significant changes in their size from the periods of about 6 months to 14 months.

+Keep in mind that your cavies can mate well before they’re considered fully grown adults.
 Males are sexually mature and ready to mate at two to three months of age.
-Females are typically sexually mature at two months and begin having fertile periods.
-If you decide not to have your pets spayed or neutered, you must separate males and females to prevent unwanted pregnancies.
+Females are typically sexually mature at two months.
+However, both sexes can mature and be fertile at even younger ages.
+If you decide not to have your pets spayed (females) or castrated (males), you must separate males and females to prevent unwanted pregnancies.

 3 Factors Affecting the Size of a Guinea Pig